SudarshanaSRao/USC_EE-599_Robotics/README.md

 # USC_EE-599_Robotics
 All of my robotics assignments will be posted here.

-## ✨This project was voted the second best in the entire cohort✨
+## 🥈This project was voted the second best in the entire cohort🥈

 https://github.com/SudarshanaSRao/USC_EE-599_Robotics/assets/87690830/98be3ce9-ed3d-4903-8dd4-a9d80f0bec35